 In 2009 CVB came out with Notice no. 09-16 (regarding SAM's 624, 625, 626 and 627 for alternative Leptospira bacterin ELISA potency release testing).
 This allowed for Leptospira bacterins, that are labeled for use in cattle and swine (not dogs), to be potency tested with the CVB approved alternative in-vitro ELISA's without extensive host animal testing.
 The hope is that these ELISA tests can ultimately replace the hamster potency release tests.
-These ELISA's have proven to be very problematic and difficult to get to work and at the present time Colorado Serum Company is still actively working on getting these ELISA's (SAM's 624, 625, 626 and 627) to work with the goal of replacing the in-vivo hamster potency release tests with these ELISA's.
-Progress has been made in the past year: we have gotten the ELISA's to work with each new master seed candidate individually, but we still need to see if it will work for each serovar after they have all been mixed together in a serial of final product (vaccine).
+Colorado Serum Company is still actively working on getting these ELISA's (SAM's 624, 625, 626 and 627) to work with the goal of replacing the in-vivo hamster potency release tests with these ELISA's.
 This would then be followed by multiple corollary studies with the hamster test before it would be approved by USDA/CVB.